cozy/cozy-browser-sdk/docs/tutorials/mapreduce.md

 ## Map / Reduce requests

-## DefineMapReduceView : create an index on your data.
+## DefineView : create an index on your data.

 You can create several view for each docType.